PoshoDev/Loaf/README.md

 # 🐢 LazyDB
-Effortlessly access your MySQL server and procedures with this Python library.
+Effortlessly access your MySQL server and procedures, plus some other utilities.